Victor Perlo: Governmental career

 After his graduation from Columbia in 1933, Perlo went to work as a statistical analyst and assistant to a division chief at the National Recovery Administration (NRA), remaining at that post until June 1935.
-Perlo then moved to the Federal Home Loan Bank Board where he was an analyst for the Home Owners' Loan Corporation, establishing statistical analyses for properties mortgaged to the corporation and projecting long term financial accounts.
+Perlo then moved to the Federal Home Loan Bank Board where he was an analyst for the Home Owners' Loan Corporation, establishing statistical analyses for properties mortgaged to the corporation and projecting long-term financial accounts.
 Perlo worked in that capacity until October 1937.

 In October 1937, Perlo left government service to work in the Brookings Institution, a liberal think tank established in 1916, where he stayed as a researcher for more than two years.
 In November 1939, Perlo went to work in the US Department of Commerce, where he worked as a senior economic analyst in the Bureau of Foreign and Domestic Commerce.

 Perlo moved to the Office of Price Administration (OPA) in November 1940, where he was head of the economic statistics division.
 There Perlo engaged in the study of inflationary pressures in the American economy, particularly with the advent of World War II, which helped provide documentation enabling the institution of price controls.

 Perlo remained in that capacity until leaving to become head of the aviation section of the Bureau of Programs and Statistics at the War Production Board (WPB).
 Perlo's work at the WPB involved analysis of the various economic problems of aircraft production.
 In September 1944 he was made a special assistant to the director of the Bureau of Programs and Statistics of the WPB.

 During his time in the federal bureaucracy, Perlo was a contributor to the Communist Party's press, submitting articles on economic matters under a variety of pseudonyms.
 He also secretly assisted I.F.
 Stone in gathering materials for various journalistic exposés.

 About December 1945, Perlo went to the U.S. Treasury Department, where he worked in the Monetary Research department.
 There he was an alternate member of the Committee for Reciprocity Information, which took care of technical work relating to trade agreements under the Reciprocal Trade Agreement Act and doing preparatory work for the International Trade Organization.

-Perlo left government service in 1947, when his loyalty was called into question during an investigation by the House Unamerican Activities Committee.
+Perlo left government service in 1947, when his loyalty was called into question during an investigation by the House Un-American Activities Committee.
 Perlo denied allegations that he had spied for the Soviet Union.